ArchRafail/SimpleAndFactorial/README.md

 3. Enter quantity of random numbers - f.</br>
 Program will show you an error.
 Incorrect type of input data.</br>
 4. Enter quantity of random numbers - 0.
 Or either, you can enter - -5.</br>
 Program will show you an error.
-Length of array should be more than 0.</br>
+Quantity of numbers should be more than 0.</br>
 5. Enter quantity of random numbers.
 For example - 10.</br>
 Program will show you the contents of file with random numbers, file with prime numbers and file with factorial numbers.</br>
 3 files in folder near main file (point 2) were created.
 You can check them with Windows Explorer.